bcamley/cell_cell_collisions_zadeh_camley/README.md

    - `arg1`: `int`, defines the sub directory to use for config files,
    - `arg2`: `str`, defines the cell polarity mechanism -- options are `sva` and `ffcr`.

 For example, `python single_run.py 0 sva` will run a collision with cells initialized from the files at `config/sva/grid_id0/`.
+Simulations should finish in about 15-20 mintues.

 The results are stored in `output/sva/grid_id0/run_0/results.csv`, and the following important values are recorded: